 Financial planning though is not an easy or straightforward task.
 There are certain myths associated with this important endeavour that can hinder the whole process or stop you from achieving your goals.
 Below are the top financial planning myths:

+You are saving enough for retirement.
 A lot of people underestimate how much money they will require when they retire.
 Keep in mind that how much you save should take into account risks like outliving retirement savings, losing purchasing power or inflation, and market fluctuations.

 You should have some investments before getting a financial plan.
 Financial planning encompasses much more than investing.
 It is also about protecting what you already have so it's there whenever you require it.